akingdom/akingdom.github.io/README.md

 > If a lack of effort isn't the problem, more effort is not the solution.
 If we want to (achieve) more, we often need to do less. - Jessica McCabe

+> The fallback rule for systems design is: Never force a system to perform functions it was not built for (but always build a system to handle conditions it did not expect).
+Success lies in distinguishing unintended misuse versus unanticipated emergence. - Andrew Kingdom

 ### Footnotes
 - <sub><img src="https://avatars.githubusercontent.com/u/1809762?v=4" width="20" height="20">My GitHub user icon: Quantum Computing with an artistic twist.</sub>
 - <sub>(C) Copyright 2024 Andrew Kingdom.
 All rights reserved.</sub>